TISUnion/PrimeBackup/docs/feature/backup_restore.md

 ```

 The command line `back` command does not stop or start the Minecraft server.
 Stop the server yourself before running it.
-If config `command.backup_on_restore` is enabled, it creates a temporary backup before restoring.
+If config `restore.create_pre_restore_backup` is enabled, it creates a temporary backup before restoring.
 Add `--no-pre-restore-backup` to skip the temporary backup

 ## Related Configuration

-Configuration related to restoration is mainly located in the following two sections:
+Configuration related to restoration is mainly located in the following three sections:

 - [Server Configuration](../config.md#server-config), including interaction commands with MC server during restoration
 - [Backup Configuration](../config.md#backup-config), including file processing rules during restoration
+- [Restore Configuration](../config.md#restore-config), including the restore destination and strategy

 ## Detailed Restoration Process